Compositionality for Quantitative Specifications: Robust Specification Theories

-Note that \eqref{eq:synchbound}~implies that $\td( a_1\obar a_2, b_1\obar b_2)\sqsubseteq_\LL P( \td( a_1, b_1), \td( a_2, b_2))$.
-Hence $P$ provides a \emph{uniform bound}\footnote{Indeed, $P$ bears some similarity to the concept of \emph{modulus of continuity} used in analysis.} on distances between synchronized labels, and~\eqref{eq:synchbound} extends this property so that it holds recursively.
-Also, this is a generalization of the condition that we imposed on $\obar$ in Section~\ref{se:structlabels}; it is shown in~\cite{DBLP:conf/csr/BauerFLT12} that it holds for all common label synchronizations.
+Hence $P$ provides a \emph{uniform bound} on distances between synchronized labels, and \eqref{eq:synchbound} extends this property so that it holds recursively.
+Also, this is a generalization of the condition that we imposed on $\obar$ in Section~\ref{se:structlabels}; it is shown in~\cite[p.~18]{DBLP:journals/acta/FahrenbergL14} that it holds for all common label synchronizations.